kitsunyan/intel-undervolt/README.md

 ### Applying Configuration

 Run `intel-undervolt read` to read current values and `intel-undervolt apply` to apply configured values.
-You can apply your configuration automatically enabling `intel-undervolt.service`.
+You can apply your configuration automatically enabling `intel-undervolt` service.

 ### Measuring the Power Consumption